themisir/themisir.com/content/posts/dry.md

 Now we need to find a way to compile this string into a managed function which we can call.
 I have done my homework and created the implementation for you! https://github.com/themisir/cursed-dry/blob/main/src/DryApi/Demo6/RequestFilter.cs

 I won’t go in depth to explain the code as it would become boring real quick.
-We just use some `Microsoft.CodeAnalysis.CSharp` Roslyn package to parse the assembly, compile the parse tree while “linking” it with some other assemblies (like `Microsoft.AspNetCore.Http.Abstraction.dll` and its references), and then use some reflection to get a reference to the compiled function and call it.
-It’s not important for you to understand it however I appreciate if you did!
+We just use `Microsoft.CodeAnalysis.CSharp` Roslyn package to parse the source code, compile the parsed source code (source tree or Abstract Syntax Tree - AST) while “linking” it with some other assemblies (like `Microsoft.AspNetCore.Http.Abstraction.dll` and its references), and then use some reflection to get a reference to the compiled function.
+You can now invoke it!
+It’s not important for you to understand this part, however I appreciate if you did!

 It’s completely unnecessary (just like the trouble & time I took to create this blog post?).